Examine model code with external loss function

 With an external loss function we use a host CPU to compute the loss and gradient for backpropagation.
 We’ll make changes to transport tensors between RDU and CPU.

-Most of the changes to the original model are those we discuss in Model functions and changes.
+Most of the changes to the original model are those we discuss in Examine functions and changes.
 The functions below are the functions that are different if you use an external loss function.

 forward() used with external loss function